smith11235/deep_import/README.md

       - in M + B transactions
       - Where B is the number of belongs to relationships between the M model classes
       - M and B must be neglible compared to X for benefit
+			- using 2M records of space on the database
+				- association index created by DeepImport* models
+				- space is cheap, time is not

 ===
 Benchmark